Russian Thistle Control

 Treatment

-Once you have confirmed that Russian thistle or its later developed stage tumbleweed is infesting your property, you can then treat it with herbicides.
-When using any type of herbicide material you will need to wear the proper personal protective equipment (PPE).
+Once you have confirmed that Russian thistle or its later-developed stage tumbleweed is infesting your property, you can treat it with herbicides.
+However, you must wear the proper personal protective equipment (PPE) when using any herbicide.

-Treating Russian thistle when it is young and actively growing is the best form of control.
-If allowed to reach more mature stages it becomes more difficult to control due to its extensive root system.
+Treating the Russian thistle when young and actively growing is the best form of control.
+If allowed to reach more mature stages, it becomes more difficult to control due to its extensive root system.

 Step 1: Apply Pre-Emergent Late April to August